Leather Artisan Explains the Basics of a Romanian Leather Beaded Waistbelt

 Romanian leather craftsman Iosif Glogovski is a skilled leather artisan from Cacica, Bucovina.
 He has been working since 1958.
 During communism, he produced and distributed his leather products all over the country, as a cooperative worker.

 Since then, the request for horse harnesses decreased.
 He continued adapting his job to modern times and began leather crafting traditional beaded waist belts.
-His son also became a leather artisan.
+His son also became a leather belt-maker.

 In the rural community, these beaded waistbelts are still made by leather craftsmen and worn by men on social occasions, such as going to church, to proms, to weddings and everytime a traditional outfit is required.